cfarkas/SARS-CoV-2-freebayes/README.md

 pip install jacquard
 ```

-# Steps for user-provided datasets from SARS-CoV-2
+# Colecting Variants (Sequence Read Archive datasets)

 In order to obtain SARS-CoV-2 variants (viral frequency >= 0.5) users need to provide:

 - Sequence read archive accessions of each datasets (SRR prefix list, in tabular format or txt format.
-As example, see:)
+As example, see: SARS-CoV-2_curated_list_17_07_2020.tabular)
 - SARS-CoV-2 reference in fasta format (covid19-refseq.fasta, provided in this repository)
 - number of threads for calculations